 - Wagons - Wagons are perfect for kids who are old enough to decorate or assist in decorating their float.
 The rectangular base of the wagon has virtually limitless options for decorating.
 Turn a traditional red wagon into a circus train car with wooden dowels all around the side, a Circus sign affixed to the top, and red flag bunting strung around the edges of the wagon.
 Have kids inside dress up as the animals, and your circus car is complete.
 Another fun idea is to turn your wagon into a covered wagon and dress up as early pioneers.
 Use long, flexible pool noodles to loop over the top and hold up a white sheet for the cover to the wagon, and add real wood around the sides, or paint cardboard to look like wood for the wagon base.

 - Golf carts - For kids who are 10 years old and up, a golf cart parade float can make a big impact.
 Consider turning a golf cart into Scooby Doo's Mystery Van with cardboard and paint, and dress everyone inside the float as the characters of Scooby Doo for a fun float idea.

-- Dia de los Muertos-themed oferta where kids don elaborate dresses and fancy suits paired with boldly painted faces and flowers in the girls' hair.
+- Cars and trucks - Big parades can even include floats built onto cars and trucks.
+Truck flatbeds make a great spot to build an elaborate display, such as a graveyard inspired by the Nightmare Before Christmas, or a Dia de los Muertos-themed oferta where kids don elaborate dresses and fancy suits paired with boldly painted faces and flowers in the girls' hair.